lewagon/dotfiles/01-Ruby/02-Flow-Array/01-Can-you-vote/README.es.md

 if condition
   # execute if condition is truthy
 else
-  # execute if condition is falsey
+  # execute if condition is falsy
 end
 ```